HubGrep/hubgrep_documentation/source/docs/hubgrep_search/deployment/deployment.md

     ./search_init.sh

 This will spin up postgres, initialize the database, fetches a copy of the data needed to create the search index - and creates the first search index!
-After the script is finished, you should have hubgrep running on port `8080`, you you didnt change anything.
+After the script is finished, you should have hubgrep running on port `8080`, you didnt change anything.

 ## Updating the search index